-The STAR method interview technique (also known as the STAR strategy or the STAR approach) is a framework for responding to questions during an interview.
+The STAR method (also known as the STAR strategy or the STAR approach) is a technique for responding to questions during an interview.
 This framework helps you break your response into four parts: Situation, Task, Action, and Result.

 The STAR method is effective when answering behavioral interview questions (also called competency-based interview questions) because employers want to know how you’d behave or react in a specific situation.
-Applying the STAR technique during a behavioral interview gives employers more context about the:
+Applying the STAR technique during an interview gives employers more context about the:

 - Situation or problem you faced